mazonowicz/mazonowicz.github.io/_posts/2012-04-30-my-daily-bicycle.md

 The frame is a [Cotic Roadrat](http://www.cotic.co.uk/product/roadrat), and the rest of the bike is put together from parts made by [Velocity](http://www.velocitywheels.com/), [Sturmey Archer](http://www.sturmey-archer.com/), [Brooks](http://www.brooksengland.com/), [Sapim](http://www.sapim.be/), [Tange-Seiki](http://www.tangeseiki.com/), [Michelin](http://www.michelinbicycletire.com/michelinbicycle/), [Jagwire](http://www.jagwireusa.com/) and [Shimano](http://www.shimano.com/)

 It's not perfect - there are no mudguards and the rear basket is a bit crap.
-But it's practical enough to be my primary means of transport - I ride it to work and everywhere else around the city (including to [title](http://www.velociteers.com/">synchronized cycling) practices and performances).
+But it's practical enough to be my primary means of transport - I ride it to work and everywhere else around the city (including to [synchronised cycling](http://www.velociteers.com/) practices and performances).

 It has a front light powered by a large rechargeable battery...